Callisto (mythology): In art

 Although Ovid places the discovery in the ninth month of Callisto's pregnancy, in paintings she is generally shown with a rather modest bump for late pregnancy.
 With the Visitation in religious art, this was the leading recurring subject in history painting that required showing pregnancy in art, which Early Modern painters still approached with some caution.
 In any case, the narrative required that the rest of the group had not previously noticed the pregnancy.

 Callisto being seduced by Zeus/Jupiter in disguise was also a popular subject, usually called "Jupiter and Callisto"; it was the clearest common subject with lesbian lovers from classical mythology.
 The two lovers are usually shown happily embracing in a bower.
 The violence described by Ovid as following Callisto's realization of what is going on is rarely shown.
 In versions before about 1700 Callisto may show some doubt about what is going on, as in the versions by Rubens.
-It was especially popular in the 18th century, when depictions were increasingly erotic; François Boucher painted several versions.
+It was especially popular in the 18th century, when depictions were increasingly erotic; François Boucher painted several versions, as did Jean-Honoré Fragonard.

 During the Nazi occupation of France, resistance poet Robert Desnos wrote a collection of poems entitled Calixto suivi de contrée, where he used the myth of Callisto as a symbol for beauty imprisoned beneath ugliness: a metaphor for France under the German occupation.

 Aeschylus' tragedy Callisto is lost.
 However, Callisto rejoined the dramatic tradition in the Baroque period when Francesco Cavalli composed La Calisto in 1651.